Projects per year

 Biography

-Dr Jess McLean does research on how humans, more-than-humans, environments and technologies interact to produce geographies of change.
+Dr Jess McLean is Discipline Chair of Geography and Planning at Macquarie and does research on how humans, more-than-humans, environments and technologies interact to produce geographies of change.
 Her research focuses on digital technologies, water politics, climate action and activism.
-As an Associate Professor in the School of Social Sciences at Macquarie University, she teaches smart urbanism, Anthropocene politics, and environmental justice.
+She teaches smart urbanism, Anthropocene politics, liveable cities, social change processes, and environmental justice.
 In 2020, her book Changing Digital Geographies: Technologies, Environments and People was published that has contributed to shaping the emerging subdiscipline of digital geographies.
-Jess was founding co-Editor-in-Chief of the open access Digital Geography and Society journal and is currently an Associate Editor of Transactions of the Institute of British Geographers.
-Within the Discipline of Geography and Planning at Macquarie, Jess is HDR Convenor and co-convenes the School of Social Sciences' Environments and Societies Research Strength.
+Jess was founding co-Editor-in-Chief of the open access Digital Geography and Society journal and was an Associate Editor of Transactions of the Institute of British Geographers (2022-2024).

 Teaching